Australian Government Bureau of Meteorology

 Lowood 7 day forecast

 Today: Partly cloudy.
-The chance of fog early this morning.
-High chance of showers in the late morning and afternoon.
-A thunderstorm likely during the morning and afternoon.
-Thunderstorms possibly severe with damaging winds, large hail and heavy rain which may lead to flash flooding.
-Possible locally destructive winds and giant hail with thunderstorms in the afternoon and evening mainly in the W. Light winds becoming NE/SE 15 to 20 km/h in the early afternoon then becoming light in the late afternoon.
-Daytime maximum temperatures in the low to mid 30s.
+High chance of showers, most likely from the late morning.
+A thunderstorm likely, possibly severe with damaging winds and heavy rain which may lead to flash flooding.
+Winds N/NW 15 to 20 km/h tending W/NW in the morning then becoming light in the middle of the day.
+Daytime maximum temperatures 30 to 35.

 (km/h)14